kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 It works by keeping all worker pods in the same lifecycle: they are created and scheduled in parallel, and if any workers fail the group is considered failing.
 In this context, LWS "replicas" are not additional pods, but additional leader+workers pod groups.
 The user may also specify the number of worker pods within each pod group (`leaderWorkerTemplate.size`).
 For unique identification, each worker has an index, and each replica of the group has an index.

+#### Pods without the `replicaKey` label

+If a PDB specifies a `replicaKey` but the `selector` matches pods that are missing this label, those pods will each be treated as normal replicas (equivalent to a group with size one).

+#### Group Health

+A group is considered available only if all pods within that group are available (e.g., `Running` and `Ready`).
+If any pod within a group is unavailable for before an eviction is attempted, the entire group is considered unavailable.
+An eviction request for a pod in a healthy group may be denied if other groups are unhealthy, even if the pods in the unhealthy groups are not eviction targets.

+#### Labeling

 ### Risks and Mitigations